Piano, Bass, Trombone, or Trumpet

 Please contact Professor Joe Parillo, Associate Professor of Music and Director of Jazz Studies with any general questions or questions about piano auditions.

-Professor: Jared Sims
+Instructor: Jared Sims

 The three components of the URI jazz saxophone audition are listed as follows: